kpatakchi/FORECASTLEAD/README.md

 **Correction reference**: Arrows indicate the correction applied by the DL models at the 24-hour mark.
 These arrows highlight each forecast run corrected based on the first 24 hour forecast (correction reference).

+**Forecast steps**: Precipitation forecast initialized at a specific date and time with run for every hour up to 90 hours, then every 3-hours up to 150 hours, and every 6-hours up to 240 hours.

 ## Start from here:

 ### Modify the environment and directories based on your working system: